FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 to call the Measurer indirectly instead.
 In doing so, the Measurer implementations can be fully independent from the Controller implementations, e.g., developed in different programming languages.

-{::comment}

-    MB94: Aha, this answers a comment I made earlier :)
-            Let's save cycles for other readers and move all this section early in the document.

-    VP: Hmm, maybe a subsection of overview?
-          Definitely something needs to be moved around.

-    MK: Edited.
-And addressed the original concern.
-See my note at MB93.

-    VP: DONE: Overview got updated.

-{:/comment}

 ### Measurer